-Making a complaint to Accenture: Individuals have the right to come directly to Accenture for resolution of their complaints which will be dealt with in accordance with this procedure and our corresponding internal processes and guidance.
+Making a complaint to Accenture: Individuals have the right to come directly to Accenture for resolution of complaints concerning non-compliance with these BCR or Accenture's Global Data Privacy Policy.
+These will be dealt with in accordance with this procedure and our corresponding internal processes and guidance.
 We encourage and welcome individuals to come to Accenture first to seek resolution of any complaint.
 Individuals can make a complaint directly to Accenture by following the same process specified in section 4.2.

-Making a complaint to the Information Commissioner: Individuals also have the right to register a complaint directly with the Information Commissioner.
-In some complex situations, Accenture may have already consulted with the Information Commissioner before reaching its decision.
+Making a complaint to a supervisory authority: Individuals also have the right to register a complaint directly with the relevant supervisory authority.
+In some complex situations, Accenture may have already consulted with a supervisory authority before reaching its decision.
 If this is the case, Accenture will make the individual aware of this.
+This could be the supervisory authority where the individual lives or works or where the alleged data privacy infringement occurred.
+It is up to the individual to decide which supervisory authority they wish to deal with.
+A full list of all the EU Member State supervisory authorities is available here.